jfikar/xhpl-aarch64/README.md

 | 16 | 40000  |
 | 32 | 57000  |

+There is [a formula](https://github.com/open-power/op-benchmark-recipes/blob/master/standard-benchmarks/HPL/Linpack_HPL.dat_tuning.md) to calculate the N.

 The parameters NB determines, how big blocks are used for calculation.
-Its optimisation is a bit of a guesswork.
+Its optimization is a bit of guesswork.
 It probably depends a lot on CPU caches and RAM speed.
-So it the example file you have 12 different NBs.
-The HPL will run for all of them and you can choose the one with highest FLOPs.
+So in the example file you have 12 different NBs.
+The HPL will run for all of them and you can choose the one with the highest FLOPs.

 Then just run `xhpl`.
 Sample output:
 ```